IR35 has profoundly impacted the contracting world over the past 25 years. How do these tax rules affect umbrella company employees?

 In 2017, new Off Payroll working rules were implemented for public sector contractors due to apparent non-compliance with the original IR35 rules.

 These rules were extended to private sector businesses in April 2021.
-The new rules place the burden of determining a worker’s IR35 status on end-clients.
+The new rules burden end-clients with determining a worker’s IR35 status.

 If you work for a small business, you can still self-certify your IR35 status, as all contractors could before 2017.
 However, if you work for any other business or organisation, your client must determine your IR35 status.